Open house set for abandoned building renovated by students

-BIDDEFORD, Maine (NEWS CENTER) - Tomorrow an open house will be held at a beautiful home on Main Street in Biddeford.
+BIDDEFORD, Maine (NEWS CENTER) — An open house will be held Wednesday at a beautiful home on Main Street in Biddeford.

 This is no ordinary house.
 It’s the end result of a collaboration between city officials, the local Rotary Club and some high school students.